 Hypogammaglobulinemia: Hypogammaglobulinemia and agammaglobulinemia (IgG) can occur in patients with a complete remission after KYMRIAH infusion.
 In Study 1, 43% of patients had hypogammaglobulinemia.
 B-cell aplasia is an on-target effect of KYMRIAH and therefore a patient may experience hypogammaglobulinemia for as long as KYMRIAH persists.
 Monitor immunoglobulin levels after treatment with KYMRIAH and manage using infection precautions, antibiotic prophylaxis, and immunoglobulin replacement standard guidelines.

 The safety of immunization with live viral vaccines during or following KYMRIAH treatment has not been studied.
 Vaccination with live virus vaccines is not recommended for at least 2 weeks prior to the start of lymphodepleting chemotherapy, during KYMRIAH treatment, and until immune recovery following treatment with KYMRIAH.

 Pregnant women who have received KYMRIAH may have hypogammaglobulinemia.
 Assess immunoglobulin levels in newborns of mothers treated with KYMRIAH.

 HIV and the lentivirus used to make KYMRIAH have limited short spans of identical genetic material (RNA).
-Therefore, some commercial HIV nucleic acid test (NAT) tests may yield false positive results in patients who have received KYMRIAH.
+Therefore, some commercial HIV nucleic acid tests (NATs) may yield false positive results in patients who have received KYMRIAH.